kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

     - Impact of its outage on the feature: under any other policy no container has exclusive CPUs, so `assigned.cpuset` is always empty.
     - Impact of its degraded performance or high-error rates on the feature: N/A, a kubelet configuration.
 - Memory Manager `Static` policy (`--memory-manager-policy=Static`)
   - Usage description: `assigned.memset` has a value only for containers the Memory Manager has assigned memory to, which happens only under this policy.
-The value is read through the Memory Manager's existing `GetMemory` interface; the Memory Manager itself is unchanged.
+The value is read from the Memory Manager's state through `GetMemoryBlocks`; the Memory Manager itself is unchanged.
-    - Impact of its outage on the feature: with `None` no container has assigned memory, so `assigned.memset` is always empty.
+    - Impact of its outage on the feature: with `None`, no container has assigned memory, so `assigned.memset` is always empty.
     - Impact of its degraded performance or high-error rates on the feature: N/A, a kubelet configuration.
 - Node Declared Features ([KEP-5328](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/5328-node-declared-features), GA since v1.37)
   - Usage description: the kubelet declares `DownwardAPIAssignedResources` whenever the feature gate is enabled, and the scheduler uses it to keep pods requesting these values off nodes that would not understand them.